How to Become a Famous Architect without Building Anything

 Why you don't want to win a competition

 You probably won a competition in a country you've never set foot in, so you have no more idea of local building regulations and customs than you have of quantum mechanics.
+You have to listen to an endless parade of local politicians.
 The client actually works to a budget, so you have to deal with his or her constant meddling in your expensive genius.
 The sad fools who certify building health and safety are so arrogant as to tell you how to distribute toilet facilities, or how much car-parking you must have, or that your creation must satisfy fire regulations.
 What pish-tosh!

 And then there is the actual builder!
 My God, what a vulgarian!